-Oil pulling with coconut oil is basically a traditional Indian folk mouth hygiene remedy that involves swishing a bunch of oil around in your mouth combined with your saliva to “pull” out the bacteria, food debris, drinks stains, and gunk that makes your teeth look yellow.
-As a plus, it helps prevent gum disease too.
+Oil pulling with coconut oil is basically a traditional Indian countries folk world mouth hygiene remedy that involves swishing oil in your mouth with your saliva to “pull” out the bacteria, food debris like cookies, drink stains, and tobacco gunk that makes your teeth look yellow.
+As a plus, oil pulling with saliva helps prevent gum disease too.

 3) Brush with Baking Soda

 Chances are you’ve got baking soda sitting around somewhere in your pantry.
 Baking soda can also be used to help whiten your teeth through brushing according to some researchers.
 (3)